Lewisham, New South Wales: Demographics

 The population had a greater proportion of people in de facto relationships and a smaller proportion of people in registered marriages than the New South Wales and Australian figures.
-It had a greater proportion of people stating that they had no religion (33.4%) but fewer Anglicans (9.5%) than the state and national figures, while the proportion of Roman Catholics (25.9%) was lower than New South Wales (27.5%) but slightly higher than the national figures (25.3%).
+It had a greater proportion of people stating that they had no religion (55.0%) but fewer Anglicans (5.1%) than the state and national figures, while the proportion of Roman Catholics (17.4%) was lower than New South Wales (22.4%) and national figures (20.0%).